 Below is the reason.

 The layers and stack-up directly affect the wiring and impedance of printed-circuit lines.
 And if you decide the board size, you determine the stack-up and width of the printed-circuit lines to achieve the expected PCB design effect.

-It is best to apply as more as possible circuit layers and make the copper evenly distributed.
+It is best to apply as many as possible circuit layers and make the copper evenly distributed.

 7. Determine PCB design rules and constraints

-For successful routing, you need to carefully consider design requirements, and have the routing tool work under correct rules and constraints, which affect performance of the routing tool greatly.
+For successful routing, you need to carefully consider design requirements and have the routing tool work under correct rules and constraints, which affect the performance of the routing tool greatly.